MohauMasukela/Udacity-Data-Science-Nanodegree/Project1/README.md

 ## Project Motivation

-For this project i was interested in conducting exploratory data analysis using the Consumer Behavior and Shopping Habits Dataset which can be found [here.](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset/code)
+For this project i was interested in conducting exploratory data analysis following the follow the CRISP-DM process on the Consumer Behavior and Shopping Habits Dataset which can be found [here.](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset/code)

 The questions that i will be answering are as follows: